Some fine walks amongst superb scenery!

 Whilst every effort will be made to adhere to the outlined itinerary and advertised programme, local conditions can change due to weather or other unforeseen circumstances.
 This may mean that routes and timings need to be amended or the order of days may change, sometimes at short notice.

 We depart the UK on our flight to Bangalore.
 Please note Bangalore is the British colonial name for the city.
-From 2014 the official name of the city was changed to Bengaluru.
+In 2014 its official name was changed to Bengaluru.

-We arrive Bangalore and go immediately to a local restaurant for breakfast.
-After a chance to freshen up we continue to the charming city of Mysore.
+We arrive in Bangalore and continue, with a breakfast stop, to the charming city of Mysore.
 The journey is 185 km and might take 4hrs.
-After dropping our luggage in the hotel we will have time to enjoy a stroll around the town.
+After lunch we will have time to visit the Maharajah's Palace and to enjoy a stroll around the town.
 We stay in Mysore for 1 night.

-After an early breakfast we drive up Chamundi hill 1062m to see the Chamundeshwari temple with a panoramic view of Mysore.
-We also visit the Maharaja’s palace in Mysore before driving on to Wayanad (160km, 4hrs).
+After an early breakfast we drive up Chamundi hill 1062m to see the Chamundeshwari temple with a panoramic view of Mysore, before driving on to Wayanad (160km, 4hrs).
 Wayanad is a green paradise, nestling among the mountains of the Western Ghats.
 It forms the border world of the greener part of Kerala.
 Located 76 km from the sea, this verdant hill station is full of plantations, forests and wildlife.
-On arrival we will check in at the hotel and enjoy the rest of the day at leisure.
+On arrival we will check in at the hotel and enjoy a short walk to see some local flora and fauna.

 After breakfast at the resort we drive 150km to Munnar.
-This will take around 4hrs.
+This will take around 5hrs.
 Munnar is a beautiful hill station on the Western Ghats at about 1600m above sea level.
 There are lakes, reservoirs, forests and several tea estates here.
 The Tata Tea (India's biggest selling brand) estate and factory is in Munnar.
-We also visit a wildlife sanctuary in the Rajamala area.
-Look out for Nilgiri Thar, a very rare breed of mountain goat.
-After check in at the hotel we are at leisure for the rest of the day.
+After checking in and lunch at the hotel we will walk 3 miles down into the town to explore the markets and return to the hotel by tuk-tuk.

-After breakfast at the hotel we drive 170km to Kodaikanal leaving the state of Kerala.
-The drive will take 7hrs including stops.
+After breakfast at the hotel we drive 170km to Kodaikanal leaving Kerala for the state of Tamil Nadu.
+The drive will take 6hrs including a lunch stop.
 Kodaikanal is set in an area of granite cliffs, forested valleys, lakes, waterfalls and grassy hills.
 At 2,000m above sea level, the town is centred around the man-made, star shaped Kodaikanal Lake, bordered by evergreen forest.
-On arrival we check in at the hotel and hopefully have time for a stroll around town and lake..
+On arrival we check in at the hotel and should have plenty of time for a stroll into town.

 After an early breakfast at the resort we drive 3hrs to Madurai.
 Over 2500 years old, Madurai is the second largest city of Tamil Nadu.
 It is an important cultural and commercial centre.
 It was once the seat of Tamil learning and still the place where the Tamil language is spoken in its purest form.
 The city is planned in the shape of a lotus.
-We have an orientation tour including the Sree Meenakshi temple.
+We have an orientation tour including the Sree Meenakshi temple and the Palace.
 Mid-afternoon we transfer to Madurai Airport to catch our flight to Chennai.
-On arrival in Chennai we will be met by our local guide to transfer to the hotel in the city.
-Dinner tonight is at the hotel.
+On arrival in Chennai we will be met by our local representative to transfer to the hotel in the city.

 We have an early departure from the hotel for our flight from Chennai for London Heathrow, arriving into London on the same day.